valkey-io/valkey-glide/java/README.md

 we work towards refining and improving this implementation.
 Thank you for your interest and understanding as we continue to develop this Java wrapper.

+The Java client contains the following parts:

+1. A Java client (lib folder): wrapper to rust client.
+2. A benchmark app: A dedicated benchmarking tool designed to evaluate and compare the performance of Babushka and other Java clients.

 ## Installation and Setup

 ### Install from Gradle

-At the moment, the Java client must be build from source.
+At the moment, the Java client must be built from source.

 ### Build from source